chav-ngvyen/PySpark_reddit/README.md

     * Different subreddits have their own sets of rules enforced by their own moderators.
 For example, in some subreddits, only subscribers are allowed to comment, upvote or downvote certain posts.
 In other subreddits, new accounts or accounts with fewer than a pre-definded threshold of karma score cannot create post of comments.
 Thus, I cannot apply my previous "domain knowledge" as a user of other subreddits to /r/pcmasterrace without learning more about it.

-    * Thus, aside from looking at just the columns from the dataset in Spark, I browsed the subreddit to get a sense for contents posted on it and the type of interaction between users.
+    * Thus, aside from looking at columns from the dataset in Spark, I browsed the subreddit to get a sense for contents posted on it and the type of interaction between users.

 ##### Step 3: Exploratory data analysis: SparkSQL + pySpark + pandas + seaborn

 Because I was not familiar with the subreddit itself, I did not want to come up with a hypothesis to test or a what kind of supervised model to build until I saw what the data looks like.
 I spent a lot of time working exploring the June 2021 parquet of the data, which has about 300k rows.

 SparkSQL was extremely helpful for summary statistics, count and aggregates of the June dataset.
 For example, if I wanted to see how many posts (<code>id</code>) a unique user (<code>author</code>) have made in a thread (<code>link_id</code>), I would run the follow command:

 ```
 spark.sql(
     '''